 - finds a given substring in a string parameter value — e.g. “ident=*est*”:

 Wildcard (*) at the beginning of the substring instructs to look for inclusion anywhere in the parameter value (not only from the first position).
-The "*" at the end tells filter to perform text value serach (not numeric one).
+The "*" at the end tells the filter to perform text value search (not numeric one).